 You have several food types to choose from, all of which have their pros and cons.

 Dry food is a popular choice among most dog owners and is the most readily available choice in grocery stores and local pet food stores.
-Dry food stores well and is the most cost-friendly option, but it is higher in carbohydrates and low in moisture.
+Dry food stores well and is the most cost-friendly option, but it is higher in carbohydrates and lower in moisture.
 Some dry kibbles will contain bits of freeze-dried food or even tender bites to add flavor and make it more palatable.

 Wet or Canned Food